On the pod, the guys revisit Charlie Goes America All Over Everybody's Ass from It's Always Sunny in Philadelphia Season 2, Episode 9.

 Charlie: That doesn't mean just, like, a bar fight.
 That means any kind of situation.

-Glenn: Right.
+Glenn: Yeah.
+Right.
 Getting stuck out in the woods and knowing how to build a fire, and,-

 Glenn: -you know, how to get rescued, and, you know, if you come across a bear, you're like, "Bitch, I'm a Marine."
 And then you get killed anyway, because it doesn't matter.